 • Embezzle (any character except the Duke/Diplomat): Take all coins from the almshouse if you are NOT the Duke/Diplomat.
 Cannot be blocked.

 If the Embezzle action is challenged, the challenged player reveals both cards in hand.
 If a Duke/Diplomat is revealed (bluffing), one is killed (any other revealed card is shuffled into the deck and replaced).
 Otherwise (truthful), both revealed cards are shuffled into the deck, replaced, and the challenger kills a card from his/her hand as normal.

 This variant replaces the Ambassador character with the Inquisitor.
 The Inquisitor still blocks stealing and has two character actions:

 • Exchange (as the Inquisitor): Draw 1 card from the court deck, then return 1 card to the deck.
 Cannot be blocked.

 • Examine (as the Inquisitor): Secretly look at 1 card in another player's hand.
 Choose whether to return the card to the owner or force the owner to exchange it with the court deck.
-Cannot be blocked.
+Contessa can block.

 This variant replaces the Duke character with the Diplomat.
 The Diplomat still blocks foreign aid, still cannot embezzle, and has one character action: